Esko, Minnesota

 Esko is an unincorporated community and census-designated place (CDP) in Thomson Township, Carlton County, Minnesota, United States.
 As of the 2020 census, its population was 2,082.

-The community is between Cloquet and Duluth at the junction of Interstate 35 and County Road 1 (Thomson Road).
-Esko is 6 miles east of Cloquet and 16 miles southwest of Duluth.
+Esko is between Cloquet and Duluth at the junction of Interstate 35 and County Road 1 (Thomson Road).
+It is six miles east of Cloquet and 16 miles southwest of Duluth.

 Carlton County Road 61 serves as a main route in the community.

-Most Esko residents are descendants of Finnish, Norwegian and Swedish immigrants who settled the area during the early 20th century.
+Most Esko residents are descendants of Finnish, Norwegian, and Swedish immigrants who settled the area in the early 20th century.
 The nearby community of Thomson also has a large Scandinavian presence.